 You can probably make the call about your own cat’s future as a therapy kitty.
 My Romeo would not make a good therapy cat.
 He’s loving and sweet but only on his own terms.
 Pugsley, on the other hand, would be awesome.
 He’s a love bug.
 He doesn’t mind being picked up by anyone and everyone, and new situations, people, or even other animals don’t even phase him.
 Pugsley once walked right up to two dogs who came into his house, sniffed them both, yawned, and stretched out on the floor for a snooze.
 My guess is that snuggling with little kids or senior citizens would be right up Pugsley’s alley.

 Some people might scoff at the idea of a cat being a good therapy pet, but I say they’re perfect for the job.
 What about you?
 Do you think cats are good therapy pets?
-Let us know in the comments!
+Let us know what you think about therapy cats in the comments!